Properadic coformality of spheres: Coformality of based loop spaces of spheres

 where $\mu$ is the usual multiplication on $H$, see \cite[Proposition~7.1]{rivera2023algebraic}.
 Since $\psi$ is a $\calY^{(n)}$-algebra structure, it has homogeneous weight one in $\g_H$, and in terms of the extra filtration $\mathcal{L}$ we have

-We aim to apply Theorem \ref{critère}.
-First we note that $\psi$ is $\calL^0$-rigid, since $H$ is an intrinsically formal associative algebra.
-Therefore, we just have to compute the image of the maps
+First we note that $H$ is an intrinsically formal associative algebra, so due to \cref{prop:AinftyRigidity} $\psi$ is $\calL^0$-rigid.
+Therefore, by \cref{thm:criterion}, we just have to prove that the image of the maps

-for each $i \geqslant 2$.
+vanish for each $i \geqslant 1$.
 The graded pieces of the $\mathcal{L}$ filtration, with the induced differential, give subcomplexes

 spanned by the vertices that are cyclically (anti)symmetric and have 4 total legs or more.
-In order to understand the cohomology of the right-hand side, we use the fact that the elements $\alpha$ and $\omega$ are inverses of each other, in the sense of \cite{KTV2}; they give chain equivalences between $CH_*(H)$ and all the complexes $CH^*_{(\ell)}(H)$, up to appropriate shifts.
+Note that here we changed the index using $\ell = i+1$ so that $\ell$ denotes the number of output legs.
+In order to understand the cohomology of the right-hand side of the inclusion above, we use the fact that the elements $\alpha$ and $\omega$ are inverses of each other, in the sense of \cite{KTV2}; they give chain equivalences between $CH_*(H)$ and all the complexes $CH^*_{(\ell)}(H)$, up to appropriate shifts.
 Let us be more precise: for any $\ell \geqslant 1$, there is an explicit quasi-isomorphism

 given by evaluating a certain diagram on some Hochschild chain $x$.
 For example, when $\ell=3$ this diagram is